Increase Dividend Income

 We all can build wealth by creating a gap between our income and expenses.
 Most importantly, by increasing income, reducing expenses or a combination of both, free cash flow is created.

-With free cash flow, you can do a number of things.
+With your monthly cash flow, you can do a number of things.

 - Build up your emergency fund

 - Pay off debt

 These are the basics to create wealth and achieve financial independence.

 You can find a lot of information about reducing costs.
 Housing, cars, and food are usually big targets.
 Much of it is common sense and self-discipline.

 On the other hand, I like to focus on increasing income.
 Why?
 Costs can only be decreased by so much.
 In contrast, the potential to increase income is unlimited.
 And if you want to live off dividends to cover expenses, more income is better.